 Over time, your ability to handle more time-at-intensity will improve, and you can justify bumping things up.
-It should always be a progression, so don’t skip ahead and give your body the time it needs to adapt to an interval-based training program.
-Here’s a good resource to check out to help you decide when you should skip an interval workout or call it quits early (https://trainright.com/weekend-reading-knowing-when-enough-is-enough/).
+It should always be a progression, so don’t skip ahead.
+Give your body the time it needs to adapt to an interval-based training program.
+Here’s a good resource to check out to help you decide when you should skip an interval workout or call it quits early.

 In order to successfully execute an interval workout, you need a plan.
 When it comes to planning for an interval session there are a few main concepts to focus on:

-An effective strategy for many athletes to fit intervals into their day is to sit down on a weekly or monthly basis run through a timetable of each day to plan when they will do their intervals.
+Consider siting down on a weekly or monthly basis to examine your daily schedule to carve out time for interval training.
 Make the time in your schedule so you make training a priority and that time doesn’t get siphoned away for other activities.